-This charter tells you the nature and level of the services you can expect from staff of the Fair Work Commission, and what to do if you are unhappy with the service you receive.
+This charter tells you the nature and level of the services you can expect from the Commission.
+It also explains what to do if you are unhappy with the service you receive.

-The Commission is Australia’s independent, national workplace relations tribunal, which was established under s.575 of the Fair Work Act 2009 (the Act).
+The Commission is Australia’s independent, national workplace relations tribunal, which was established under Section 575 of the Fair Work Act 2009.

 The Commission consists of: